Connect with others who understand.

 • High blood levels of an enzyme called lactate dehydrogenase (LDH)

-The more of these negative prognostic factors a person has, the higher their risk of having a poor outcome will be.
+With more negative prognostic factors, the risk of having a poor outcome increases.
 People who have high-risk lymphoma often need more aggressive treatments.

-Your doctor may use these systems or others to calculate your risk level, estimate your outlook, and recommend treatment options.
-If you would like to learn more about your prognosis, ask your doctor to explain how your risk factors affect your outlook and treatment plan.
+Your doctor may use these systems or others to calculate your risk level, estimate your outlook, and recommend treatment options for your lymphoma.
+If you would like to learn more about your prognosis, ask your doctor to explain how your particular risk factors affect your outlook and cancer treatment plan.

 Talk With Others Who Understand

-Are you living with B-cell lymphoma?
-Share your experiences in the comments below, or start a conversation by posting on MyLymphomaTeam.
+Have you discussed your B-cell lymphoma prognosis with your doctor?
+Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 Maureen McNulty studied molecular genetics and English at Ohio State University.
 Learn more about her here.